 Teacher Thank You Gift Ideas from Parents

-Need a quick idea that a parent has already though of?
-Here’s a few that were easy to put together.
+Need a quick idea that a parent has already thought of?
+Here are a few that were easy to put together.

 - “I’m not a teacher, but I have a couple of inexpensive ideas.
 One year I got plain clipboards from Target.
 I got cute scrapbook paper and cut it to fit the clipboard.
 I mod podged the paper to the clipboard and sanded the edges a little.
 I took a piece of ribbon and tied a cute pen to the metal part of the clipboard.
 You can attach a handmade note from your child or clip on some stationary or note pad. “